 In separate bowl, beat butter and coconut oil together; add sweetener and beat until fluffy.
 Add eggs, almond milk, and vanilla; beat well.

 Add dry ingredients to wet mixture, beating until well combined.
+Batter should be thick.
+If not, add in a bit more coconut flour being careful not to overdo it.

 Scoop dough onto ungreased cookie sheet or silicon mat and flatten out to desired thickness.